 Your earlobe rejuvenation treatment with fillers will last for up to a year, and in most cases, you can resume wearing earrings a few days after your treatment.
 Dermal filler treatments tend to last longer in your earlobes, since there is not any muscle movement in the cartilage of your earlobes, unlike other parts of the face.

 What does earlobe repair surgery involve?

-Earlobe repair surgery is usually always performed as an outpatient, meaning that you will be able to walk in to have the procedure, and walk out again once it is complete.
+Earlobe repair surgery is usually always performed as an outpatient, meaning that you will be able to walk in to have the procedure and walk out again once it is complete.

 The surgery itself is performed under a local anesthetic and takes around an hour.
-Before your operation, Dr. Raskin will have worked with you to plan and design how to repair your ear so that it looks natural and esthetically pleasing.
+Before your operation, Dr. Raskin will have worked with you to plan and design how to repair your ear so that it looks natural and aesthetically pleasing.